Institute of Physics, Polish Academy of Sciences

 A broadband millimetre wave (MMW) spectrometer:

-A cavity Fourier Transform Microwave (FTMW) spectrometer
+A supersonic expansion Fourier Transform Microwave (FTMW) spectrometer

-This spectrometer allows recording of sub-Doppler spectra of supersonically cooled samples.
-The operating range is 2-18.5 GHz and electrodes for Stark measurements are available.
+Electrodes for Stark measurements are available.
 It is possible to measure spectra in standard supersonic expansion through a standard circular pulsed nozzle, with a heated nozzle, and with a nozzle equipped with electric discharge.
-The white high-vacuum cavity contains a confocal Fabry-Perot microwave resonator with 50 cm diameter mirrors.

 Programs for ROtational SPEctroscopy